Greenland Sea: Oil and gas

 US Geological Survey has estimated that at least 13% of the world's undiscovered oil deposits and 30% of the world's undiscovered gas pockets are located in the Arctic, with the Greenland Sea potentially holding large amounts of natural gas and lesser amounts of natural gas liquids and crude oil.
 This has led the Greenland's minister and provincial council to offer a large number of off-shore concessions to potential hydrocarbon (oil and gas) extraction.
 The majority of the concessions are located in seas west of Greenland (primarily the Davis Strait and Baffin Bay), but with 19 concessions in the Greenland Sea.

 In late 2013, a total of three consortia obtained hydrocarbon extraction rights to four large areas of the Greenland Sea from the Greenland Bureau of Mineral and Petroleum.
 The consortia are led by the oil companies of Statoil, Chevron, and Eni, but includes several other smaller companies such as Shell, BP, DONG Energy and Nunaoil.
 Since then, a fifth hydrocarbon concession has been sold.
 ExxonMobil, the largest oil company in the world and with a lot of experience in the Arctic, was also applying for oil extraction rights in the Greenland Sea initially, but pulled out in December 2013 for unexplained reasons, concentrating efforts on shale gas and the American market instead.

-Drilling for oil in deep waters in an ice-filled Arctic environment is a potential new undertaking for the oil industry, and poses many risks and dangers.
-Because of these difficulties, the Greenland Minister Council expects the first exploratory drills to take place no sooner than the mid 2020s.
-They estimate that a full preliminary program with seismic surveys, exploratory drills, and proper safety measures will take about 16 years and an investment of about US$500 million in each concession.
+The Greenland Minister Council expected the first exploratory drills to take place some time in the 2020s.
+They estimated that a full preliminary program with seismic surveys, exploratory drills, and proper safety measures would have taken about 16 years and an investment of about US$500 million in each concession.
+However, as of 2021 the Greenland government stopped administering licenses for oil exploration.